jchoi408/image2colorpalette/README.md

 %matplotlib inline
 ```

 After we `import image2colorpalette`, we need to use OpenCV to select an image from a directory and then convert it to RGB.
-In our example, we will be using Kanye West's Graduation album cover.
+In our example, we will be using Kanye West's _Graduation_ album cover.

 Once the image is in RGB format, we can insert it into the `image2colorpalette()` function and store it as a variable..
 The default `palette_size` is 10, but we are going to extract 20 colors.
+The higher quality resolution your images and the large palette sizes can definitely affect performance and potentially increase run-time.

 ``` python
 import image2colorpalette